|La Grange||Self Catering||Saturday||2||4||2||One extra child in a cot.|

 This stunning undulating landscape, with warm lakes, miles of empty roads and paths is perfect for a relaxing or active holiday.

 Our newly converted granite barn is set in 25 acres of our own pasture and secluded woodlands and offers a tranquil retreat and/or a base to enjoy a wide range of outdoor activities.

 Although we are in a very rural setting we are only 12 minutes by car from the pretty medieval village of Treignac.
-Perfect for a coffee in the square, there are shops, restaurants, Tourist Information, a supermarket (with fuel) and beautiful ancient buildings.
+Perfect for a coffee in the square, there are shops, restaurants, the Tourist Information Office, a supermarket (with fuel) and beautiful ancient buildings.

 There are countless paths and trails, and many well-marked routes.
 Whilst there is no ‘open access’ here, in truth there are enough well signed paths for a lifetime!
 The undulating terrain and the ever-changing landscape offers interest and unexpected panoramas.